top of page

 Real presence requires something from us.
 It asks us to be willing to set the phone aside and make eye contact.
 To ask a question and genuinely listen to the response.
 To be there—completely, energetically engaged—even when it's uncomfortable or inconvenient.

 What if you set an intention for how you desire your life to be, rather than being at the effect of the algorithm?
-When you do notice yourself going into resistance and reaction when you look at social media, begin to ask what would I like my life to be like and begin to put your energy on those things that create that.
+When you do notice yourself going into resistance and reaction when you look at social media, begin to ask what you would like your life to be like and start putting your energy on those things that create that.
 If it brings about judgment, start examining where you are being judgmental and imagine how the world would be in an environment of non-judgment and harmonious interactions.
 Consider asking yourself each morning, "What do I choose to create today?" and then align your energy with that intention.

 This isn't about perfection.
 It isn't about never using social media or being "zen" all the time.
 It's about awareness.
 It's about recognizing that you are not a passive recipient of whatever comes your way.
 You are the one directing the energy.
 You are the one creating your experience.